 On the other hand, an increasing number of IoT deployments operate in ‘inhospitable’ environments, which impose constraints on power, location, space, processing speed, etc. To support these constrained deployments, new transport and messaging protocols have emerged, which are streamlined and make more efficient use of network resources.

 IoT cloud connectors enable IoT deployments to communicate effectively with their cloud-based application platforms, and are seeing tremendous industry interest.

-In this Q&A, Gabriel Salvate, Global Business Development Manager of IoT at BICS, explains the role of IoT cloud connectors, analyzing why the industry needs them now, and their potential for the future.
+In this Q&A, Gabriel Salvate, Senior IoT Solutions Go-To-Market Manager at BICS, explains the role of IoT cloud connectors, analyzing why the industry needs them now, and their potential for the future.

 To start, could you list for us the benefits of using cloud platforms for IoT deployments?

 Gabriel Salvate: The main benefits are clearly scalability, and the easy integration of data storage and analysis.
 Also, major cloud platforms, such as AWS, Microsoft Azure, and others, have state of the art capabilities in connection speed and security.
 Another important aspect is that organizations do not need to incur capital costs and high operational costs associated with maintaining data centers and servers around the world.
 The growing commitment from cloud providers to building their IoT capabilities, to support needs such as edge computing (improving device response time by bringing computing to the edge of the network and therefore closer to data source), has benefitted the industry further.

 What’s changing?
 Why do we need IoT cloud connectors?